What is a Sales Portal?

 Nobody notices the hidden opportunity cost of building, they only notice the bump in the software budget line item.
-The former is hidden and likely far more expensive in the long run.
+The former is a hidden cost and likely far more expensive in the long run.

-In addition to this, trying to custom build a fully-scalable sales portal is almost impossible without some form of AI.
-The reason why dedicated sales platforms work so well is because they’re powered by machine learning.
+Trying to build a fully scalable sales portal is almost impossible without some form of AI.
+The reason why dedicated sales platforms work so well is that they’re powered by machine learning.